MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/restore-an-app.md

 This article shows you how to restore a canvas app to a previous version that was saved to the cloud from your Power Apps account.

 > [!NOTE]
-> You can only restore app versions created in last six months.
+> You can only restore app versions created in last six months using the UI.
+Apps older than six months can be restored using the Restore-

 ## Restore an app from your account
 1. Open [powerapps.com](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), and then click or tap **Apps** in the left navigation bar.